nomvaa/Quiz-Application/README.md

 <h1>Quiz</h1>
+This application is a timed code quiz application with multiple-choice questions.
+It runs in the browser and feature dynamically updated HTML and CSS powered by Javascript.
+It also is stores in localstorage to retrieve highscores.

 <B>User Story</b><br />
 AS A coding bootcamp student<br>
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores<br>